-VMware vSphere and Proxmox VE compete in the virtualization software category.
-VMware vSphere holds the upper hand due to its advanced feature set and integration capabilities.
+VMware vSphere and Proxmox VE compete in the virtualization category.
+VMware vSphere appears to have the upper hand in enterprise environments due to its high availability and sophisticated tools, whereas Proxmox VE stands out for its open-source flexibility appealing to smaller businesses.

 Priority one issues are usually addressed by engineers within one to two hours.